SCALE-MS/scale-ms/README.md

 Then open `./web/index.html`

-Note: Depending on your Sphinx installation, you may have a `sphinx-build` executable or you may access the :py:mod:`sphinx` module with the `-m` Python interpreter option (`python -m sphinx ...`).
+Note: Depending on your Sphinx installation, you may have a `sphinx-build` executable or you may access the `sphinx` module with the `-m` Python interpreter option (`python -m sphinx ...`).